pairshaped/curlingio-docs/docs/getting-started/premium.md

 Premium tier clubs will be able to captures scores for each end in their events should they choose to.

 If your club loses premium access, we won't delete your existing end scores, however you won't be able to toggle on end scores for your events or enter new end scores until regaining premium access.
-Ends scores will still be shown in the results for events that were scored while you still had premium access.

 All clubs are able to score their games, but they won't be able to capture scores for the individual ends without premium access.